0chain/0chain/docs/unit-tests.md

 ##### Skipped loops

-`For loops` with empty ranges; We need to give them a range to loop though.
+`For loops` with empty ranges; We need to give them a range to loop through.

 So
 ```go